cubiio/samatkins.me/README.md

 ### Deploy

 The site is hosted on Netlify.
 Netlify deploy config is in the `netlify.toml` file.
 A push triggers a build on Netlify.
 If on a branch, it builds and deploys a preview.

- A push to the master branch will trigger a new deploy to `production`.

- This is why all development should take place on a feature branch, and only when ready, merge to master.
+ A push to the main branch will trigger a new deploy to `production`.
+This is why all development should take place on a feature branch, and only when ready, merge to main.

 Refer to the [Netlify docs](https://www.netlify.com/docs/) for more info.